Tejas-H5/Calculator/Readme.md

 - For loop construct.
     - classic init, check, iterate c style
 - user defined functions
+- common math funcs
+    - matrix multiplication

 ### What do I want to add next?
 - range based for loop construct.
     - `for i in [thing]`
     - I dont care for it at the moment

-- common math funcs
+- more common math funcs
-    - matrix multiplication
     - vector math
+        - cross product
     - quaternions

 - `mesh()` function that accepts a list of vertices and triangle indices, and generates a 3D Mesh